-29. That the company establishes the appropriate channels for directors to obtain the necessary advice for the performance of their duties, including, if circumstances so require, external advice at the company's expense.
-Complies [X] Partially complies [] Explain [] 30.
-Regardless of the knowledge required of directors for the performance of their duties, companies should also offer directors refresher programs when circumstances so advise.
-Complies [X] Explain [] Not applicable [] compiles [A] Explain [] Not applicable [] 31.
-The agenda of the meetings should clearly state the aspects on which the board of directors must make a decision or resolution so that the directors may study or obtain, in advance, the necessary information for this purpose.
-If in extraordinary situations, for reasons of urgency, the president wishes to submit to the approval of the Board of Directors decisions or resolutions not included in the agenda, prior express consent of the majority of the directors present shall be required, which shall be duly recorded in the minutes.
-Complies [X] Partially complies [] Explain [] 32.
-That the directors are periodically informed of movements in shareholding and of the opinion that majority shareholders, investors and rating agencies have on the company and its group.
-Complies [X] Partially complies [] Explain [] 33.
-The President, as the person responsible for the proper operation of the Board of Directors, in addition to the duties assigned by law and the Company Bylaws, should prepare and submit to the Board of Directors a schedule of meeting dates and agendas; organize and coordinate regular evaluations of the Board and, where appropriate, the company's chief executive officer, be responsible for the management of the Board and the effectiveness of its operation, ensure that sufficient time is dedicated to discuss strategic matters and agree to and review the programs intended to update each director's knowledge, when called on by the circumstances.
+20. least eight times a year, following the schedule of dates and matters established at the beginning of the year, with each director having the right to propose other items on the agenda that were not initially foreseen.
+Complies [X] Partially complies [] Explain [] 27. and quantified in the annuon should be granted with Complies [X] Partially complies [] Explain [] 28. ce, and such concern s are not resolved by the Board he case of directors, abou of Directors, at the reque Complies [X] Partially complies [] Explain [] Not applicable [] 29. cain the necessary advice all advice at the company's Complies [X] Partially complies [] Explain [] 30.
+Regardless of the know also offer directors ref · · · · · · · · · · · · · · · · · · · heir duties, companies sh ould Complies [X] Explain [] Not applicable [] 31. • board of directors must me, the necessary informati - isions or resolutions not includ led in the agenda, pric to submit to the approval or express consent of the orded in the minutes. of the Complies [X] Partially complies [] Explain [] 32.
+That the directors are shareholders, investor - and of the opinion that m group. ajority Complies [X 1 Partially complies [1 Explain []

+33. The President, as the person responsible for the proper operation of the Board of Directors, in addition to the duties assigned by law and the Company Bylaws, should prepare and submit to the Board of Directors a schedule of meeting dates and agendas; organize and coordinate regular evaluations of the Board and, where appropriate, the company's chief executive officer, be responsible for the management of the Board and the effectiveness of its operation, ensure that sufficient time is dedicated to discuss strategic matters and agree to and review the programs intended to update each director's knowledge, when called on by the circumstances.
 Complies [X] Partially complies [] Explain [] 34.
 When there is a Coordinating Director, in addition to the powers assigned to them by law, the Bylaws or the Board of Directors Regulations should grant them the following: chairing the Board of Directors in the absence of the President and Vice-Presidents, if any; reflecting the concerns of the non-executive directors; maintaining contacts with investors and shareholders to ascertain their points of view in order to form an opinion on their concerns, particularly in relation to the corporate governance of the company; and coordinating the succession plan for the President.
-Complies [X] Partially complies [] Explain [] Not applicable []
+Complies [X] Partially complies [] Explain [] Not applicable [] 35.
+The secretary of the Board of Directors should take special care to ensure that in its actions and decisions the Board of Directors takes into account the recommendations on good governance contained in this Good Governance Code that are applicable to the Company.
+Complies [X] Explain []